 If you believe you have been released from your job for wrongful reasons, call the law firm of Bisnar Chase now at 949-203-3814 for a free consultation.
-An Anaheim employment law attorney will work diligently on your case to deliver justice.
+An Anaheim employment lawyer will work diligently on your case to deliver justice.

 The law offices of Bisnar Chase have been representing employees who have suffered from workplace and employer violations for more than 46 years.
 We handle various employment law cases, from wrongful termination and discrimination to wage and hour complaints.